 This was a one-semester course for seventh graders.
 Literally, you learned how to draw architectural blueprints.
 "But why?"
 That question remained unanswered until the very end.

-In this class, we first wrote detailed descriptions of our dream houses.
-It was basically an essay.
-We imagined where it would be, what rooms it would have, letting our imaginations run wild.
-Of course, tons of students wrote about completely outlandish or physically impossible things.
+In this class, we first wrote a detailed description of our dream house.
+A composition, basically.
+Where it would be, what rooms it would have – our imaginations ran wild.
+Of course, tons of students wrote down totally outlandish or physically impossible things.

 But the class moved on to the next step.
 Next, we had to sketch a visual image of that house.
-Here too, fantasy ran wild.
+Here, too, the fantasy ran wild.
 Finally, the step of translating that house into actual blueprints awaited us.

 A Bit of an Unusual Subject #2: MRE